 Ever seen the movie “Arachnophobia?”
-If you have, you probably have a flashback to it every time you feel something crawling on your arm.
-Sometimes, it’s just your imagination, but it’s not those “sometimes” that you’re worried about; it’s the other times when you look down to see a REAL eight-legged creature scurrying up your leg.
+If you have, you probably have a flashback to it every time you feel something crawling on you.
+Sometimes, it’s just your imagination, but it’s not those “sometimes” that you’re worried about — it’s the other times when you look down to see an actual eight-legged creature climbing up your leg.
 Thankfully, “Arachnophobia” is an exaggerated and unrealistic representation of spiders.
-However, Fox Pest Control thinks it’s important to protect your family from spiders, no matter how deadly.
+Nevertheless, Fox Pest Control wants to help you get rid of spiders in Susquehanna Valley & Surrounding Areas, and to keep your family protected from them, no matter how deadly they may be.

-You might already know for sure that you have a spider problem.
-But here are a couple of the most common signs of a spider infestation in Susquehanna Valley & Surrounding Areas.
+You might already know you have a spider infestation, but here are a couple of the most common signs spider exterminators look for in the Susquehanna Valley & Surrounding Areas area.

 Not all spiders make webs, but most of those found inside will make cobwebs in low-traffic areas.
 Basements, crawl spaces, attic spaces, storage containers, cardboard boxes, window frames and window wells, outdoor light fixtures, and similar areas are excellent candidates for spider activity.

 Besides webs, the main sign of spiders is to find one crawling around.
 The only reason spiders are found inside or near a home is because of their food — insects and other spiders.